 Few places in the world are as beautiful as Olympic National Park.
 Year round, the upper left corner of the contiguous United States inspires wanderlust and leaves visitors in awe with true wilderness beauty and the spring months are no exception.
-As the temperatures warm up and the delight hours grow longer, the snowpack in the rugged mountains begins to melt, helping transform the regions waterfalls, rivers and creeks into beautiful torrents of water.
-Roads reopen after months of being closed and the animals start to wander around with their new offspring.
+As the temperatures warm up and the delightful daylight hours grow longer, the snowpack in the rugged mountains begins to melt.
+The melt transforms the regions waterfalls, rivers and creeks into beautiful torrents of water.
+Roads reopen after months of being closed and animals start to wander around with their new offspring.
 Whales migrate offshore, hikers return to once snow-covered trails and all seems right with the world.
 Spring in Olympic is an experience your soul deserves and a perfect way to kick start your year of adventures in the great outdoors.

 As the snow melts (we hope), the waterways around Olympic National Park become swollen with runoff, turning even the most mundane waterfall into a majestic cascades of cool, clean water.
 Waterfalls like Murhut Falls, Sol Duc Falls, Beaver Falls, Mineral Creek Falls, Merriman Falls and numerous other water falls around the peninsula will be incredible.
 You wont want to miss this.
 If you want to know the best waterfalls around, check out an article focusing on my 10 favorite easy access falls that I wrote a few years ago, or check out the 22 waterfalls listed on Olympic Peninsula Waterfall trail.